 services:

-olivetin: # This docker-compose requires little or no editing.
-Set the variables in the Environment section of Portainer-Stacks.
+olivetin: # This docker-compose typically requires no editing.
+Use the Environment variables section of Portainer to set your values.

 container_name: olivetin